Kaustubh-trivedi/todo_chrome_extension/README.md

 🔒 Permissions
 This extension uses:

-storage — for saving your todos persistently

-action, background — to enable popup and background features (as declared in manifest.json)
+storage — for saving your todos persistently, action, background — to enable popup and background features (as declared in manifest.json)
 ---

 🙌 Credits